rapidftr/tracker/README.md

 # The Issue Tracker for RapidFTR

+We're using this single repository's Issues page to track all work items for RapidFTR.
+This process itself is new to us, so any feedback (like organizing labels, using assignees, etc) is welcome.

 * Check the [Waffle](https://waffle.io/rapidftr/tracker) board
 * Pick up an issue
   * For people new to the codebase, we recommend starting issues labelled **Small** or **Tech Tasks**